enhoshen/svutil/SVutil/README.md

 * tuple initializes and generates once of its contents
 * nested list will initialize, generates strings and expands its content in a hierarchical structure
+* integer will add up to the current indent level

 ### Building Block